 (a) As used in this section:

 (1) "Health care facility" shall have the same meaning as in section 9402 of this title.

 (2) "Health care professional" means an individual, partnership, corporation, facility, or institution licensed or certified or authorized by law to provide professional health care services.

 (3) "Health insurer" shall have the same meaning as in section 9402 of this title, but does not apply to insurers providing coverage only for a specified disease or other limited benefit coverage.

 (4) "Immunizations" means vaccines and the application of the vaccines as recommended by the practice guidelines for children and adults established by the Advisory Committee on Immunization Practices (ACIP) to the Centers for Disease Control and Prevention (CDC).

-(5) "State health care programs" shall include Medicaid, the Vermont health access plan, Dr. Dynasaur, and any other health care program providing immunizations with funds through the Global Commitment for Health waiver approved by the Centers for Medicare and Medicaid Services under Section 1115 of the Social Security Act.
+(5) "State health care programs" shall include Medicaid, Dr. Dynasaur, and any other health care program providing immunizations with funds through the Global Commitment for Health waiver approved by the Centers for Medicare and Medicaid Services under Section 1115 of the Social Security Act.

 (3) The department shall gather and analyze data regarding the immunization pilot program for the purpose of ensuring its quality and maximizing protection of Vermonters against diseases preventable by vaccination.

 (c) The immunization pilot program shall include a bulk purchasing pool to maximize the discounts, rebates, or negotiated price of all vaccines for children and certain recommended vaccines for adults.
 The Department shall determine which vaccines for adults shall be purchased under the program.
 The Department may join a multi-state purchasing pool or contract with a wholesale distributor to negotiate prices for the vaccines provided through the program.

 (d) The immunization pilot program shall provide for distribution of the vaccines to health care professionals and health care facilities for administration to patients.